tinkerlog/tiny_basic/README.md

 * a trailing `,` omits the CR at the end and makes it possible to have the input `?` on the same line

+## Bugs

+I'm sure there are lot.
+If you find any, please report them here https://github.com/tinkerlog/tiny_basic/issues

 ## Grammar